bccss/iprep/README.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this Repo
 2. [Clone](https://help.github.com/articles/fork-a-repo/#step-2-create-a-local-clone-of-your-fork) it locally
 3. Create a new [branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) with the name `week<number>-<name>` Ex. `week2-jayelm`
+4. Create a subdirectory under the problem you are about to solve
 4. Solve the problem
 5. [Push](https://help.github.com/articles/pushing-to-a-remote/) your changes
 6. Request a [Pull Request](https://help.github.com/articles/creating-a-pull-request/)